Trump’s historic assault on the civil service was four years in the making

 “This was the fruit of a lot of hard work and due diligence to determine who could be considered a policymaking employee who was exempt from protections,” said Joe Grogan, the former Domestic Policy Council chief, who left the White House in May.

 The pandemic delayed the rollout, along with other planned initiatives, he said.
-But even if Trump loses the election and a Biden administration rescinds the order, “There’s a marker around this.”
+But even if Trump loses the election and a Biden administration rescinds the order, “there is a marker around this.”

 The directive was so controversial that only a handful of senior administration officials were involved in putting it together.
 On a call among chiefs of staff across the government Wednesday morning, the order did not come up, according to one official on the call, who spoke on the condition of anonymity because the person was not authorized to discuss internal meetings.